boxcms/mongoid-tree-rational/README.md

 * mongoid (~> 3.0)

-For a mongoid 2.x compatible version, please use mongoid-tree 0.7.x!
+This version will only support mongoid 3.0+

 ## Install

-To install mongoid_tree, simply add it to your Gemfile:
+To install mongoid_tree_rational, simply add it to your Gemfile:

-    gem 'mongoid-tree', :require => 'mongoid/tree'
+    gem 'mongoid-tree-rational', :require => 'mongoid/tree-rational'

 In order to get the latest development version of mongoid-tree:

-    gem 'mongoid-tree', :git => 'git://github.com/benedikt/mongoid-tree', :require => 'mongoid/tree'
+    gem 'mongoid-tree-rational', :git => 'git://github.com/boxcms/mongoid-tree-rational', :require => 'mongoid/tree-rational'

-You might want to remove the `:require => 'mongoid/tree'` option and explicitly `require 'mongoid/tree'` where needed and finally run
+You might want to remove the `:require => 'mongoid/tree-rational'` option and explicitly `require 'mongoid/tree-rational'` where needed and finally run

     bundle install

 ## Usage

-Read the API documentation at http://benedikt.github.com/mongoid-tree and take a look at the `Mongoid::Tree` module
+Read the API documentation at http://boxcms.github.com/mongoid-tree-rational and take a look at the `Mongoid::Tree` module

 ```ruby
 class Node